anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 After a brief introduction to Kubernetes and how it helps solve the problem of managing multiple, related containers, we'll deploy a fleet of containerized microservices from a private registry and set up the necessary service discovery to allow the services to communicate.
 We'll also run through various real-world deployment scenarios such as rolling updates, canary releases and rollbacks.

-We'll then take a step into more advanced terriority and explore powerful features including secrets, daemon sets, persistent volumes and claims, health checks, autoscaling, and scheduling.
+We'll then take a step into more advanced terriority and explore powerful features including secrets, daemon sets, persistent volumes and claims, health checks, and autoscaling.

 Led by Ray Tsang, Google.
 Ray is a Developer Advocate for the Google Cloud Platform with extensive experience of full stack application development, DevOps and IT Ops.
 Aside from technology, Ray enjoys traveling and adventures.

 **Prerequisities**

-Please ensure you have the following tools installed on your system:

-* TODO
+Just a browser!

 <img src="http://dynamicinfradays.org/img/logo.png" height="120" width="232" style="margin: 40px auto 20px auto; display: block;">